 Will communicate with officers and advisers on other activities that may interfere with MOV monthly events

-****YOU MUST ATTEND THIS MEETING IN ORDER TO JOIN AND BRING APPLICATION, DUES AND ESSAY NO EXCEPTION, Date and Time to be Determined ****
+****YOU MUST ATTEND ENROLLMENT MEETING IN ORDER TO JOIN AND BRING APPLICATION, DUES AND ESSAY NO EXCEPTION, Date and Time to be Determined ****